mikekelly/hal_specification/README.md

 The spec is here: [hal\_specification.md][1].

-For a friendlier, more pracitcal introduction to HAL you can read this
+For a friendlier, more practical introduction to HAL you can read this
 article: [JSON Linking with HAL][2].

 The JSON variant of HAL (application/hal+json) has now been published as